sethIam1/M2_RemoveLeadingZeros/README.md

   1. Create a folder and subfolder inside your app/code folder like so: SethIam/RemoveLeadingZeros.
 The final directory path should look like this: app/code/SethIam/RemoveLeadingZeros
   2. Paste the code in the repository inside of the "RemoveLeadingZeros" folder. registration.php will be its own file inside the folder, and etc will be another subfolder.
   3. Your final module directory should look like this: app/code/SethIam/RemoveLeadingZeros/registration.php & app/code/SethIam/RemoveLeadingZeros/etc/di.xml --module.xml
-  4. Once complete, run "php bin/magento setup:upgrade" in your CLI
+  4. Once complete, run "php bin/magento module:enable SethIam_RemoveLeadingZeros" in your CLI
+  5. Then run "php bin/magento setup:upgrade"
-  5. TADA!
-Test by creating a new order, and check to see if it removed the zeros.
+  6. TADA!!
+Test by creating a new order, and check to ensure it removed the zeros.